 - Outreach and Education: educate the public about the impacts of derelict fishing gear and Fishing for Energy initiatives to make measurable change.

-Through December 2013, the Fishing for Energy partnership has provided removal services at 41 ports in nine states, collecting over 2.2 million pounds of fishing gear.
+Through March 2016, the Fishing for Energy partnership has provided removal services at 48 ports in 10 states, collecting over 3 million pounds of fishing gear.
 Gear collected at the ports is first sorted at Schnitzer Steel Industries for metals recycling, and the remaining non-recyclable material is converted into energy at Covanta Energy locations.
-Through the Fishing for Energy grants fund, close to $800,000 has been awarded with about $500,000 matched from grantees for thirteen projects engaging over 1,000 fishermen.
+Through the Fishing for Energy grants fund, close to $1.65 million has been awarded with about $964,000 matched from grantees for 27 projects.

-This program has been featured at local, regional, and international events including the Fifth International Marine Debris Conference, the New Bedford Working Waterfront Festival and SWANA Regional Conferences.
-Fishing for Energy is a partnership between NFWF and NOAA's Marine Debris Program, Covanta Energy Corporation and Schnitzer Steel Industries.
+Fishing for Energy is a partnership between NFWF and NOAA's Marine Debris Program, Covanta, and Schnitzer Steel Industries.